netdata/netdata/health/notifications/rocketchat/README.md

 ![Netdata on RocketChat](https://i.imgur.com/Zu4t3j3.png)
 You need:

 1. The **incoming webhook URL** as given by RocketChat.
-You can use the same on all your netdata servers (or you can have multiple if you like - your decision).
+You can use the same on all your Netdata servers (or you can have multiple if you like - your decision).
 2. One or more channels to post the messages to.

 Get them here: https://rocket.chat/docs/administrator-guides/integrations/index.html#how-to-create-a-new-incoming-webhook